Pk2911/Python-Mini-Projects/Legends_of_The_Forgotten_Realm/README.md

 # Legends of the Forgotten Realm

-A command-line RPG game developed in Python using Object-Oriented Programming principles.
-Players can create a character, explore different regions, battle enemies and bosses, collect equipment, level up, and save their progress.
+A command-line fantasy adventure built in Python, where players create a hero, explore dangerous lands, fight enemies and bosses, collect powerful gear, and grow stronger through leveling and progression.
+The game combines story-driven exploration with strategy, inventory management, and persistent save functionality.

 ## Features

-- Character Creation (Warrior, Mage, Archer)
+- Character Creation (Warrior, Mage, Archer, Assassin)
 - Turn-Based Battle System
 - Weapon, Armor and Potion System
 - Inventory Management